acorrenson/owl/README.md

 ## Warning

 The current implementation of the solver behind Owl is not guarantee to terminate against any query.
 Nevertheless, some recent modifications have been done to reduce this limitation.
 There is work in progress to improve the solver and make it both powerful and reliable.
-In some cases, rewriting rules by changing the order of the conjuncts may prevent the solver to be stuck in infinite loops.
+In some cases, rewriting rules by changing the order of the conjuncts may prevent the solver to be trapped in infinite loops.